(Revised September 2015)

 In the Missouri area British agents from Detroit had persuaded the local Indian tribes including the Sac, Fox and Cree to attack American settlers.
 Becknell fought in several battles, in particular the Battle of Credit Island near present day Davenport Iowa.
 That fight was led by the eventual U.S. President, Major Zachary Taylor.
 In 1814 Becknell was promoted to the rank of Ensign (Second Lieutenant) still under the command of Captain Callaway.
 Then in 1815, while participating in the last major conflict with the Indians, he suddenly had to command the militia troops when Captain Callaway was killed.
 The militia was defending Fort Clemson on Louter Island (located in the Missouri River west of St. Louis and important to the defense of the northeastern part of Missouri).
 The spirited defense of the island, under his leadership, finally won the day for the Americans.
-Becknell was then promoted to the rank of Captain.
-During his lifetime he held the rank or description of “Captain” at least four different capacities (two as a milita leader in both Missouri and later in Texas).
+Becknell was later promoted to the rank of Captain.
+During his lifetime he held the rank or the description of “Captain” in at least four different capacities (two as a milita leader in both Missouri and later in Texas).

 After Being Discharged

-Some where between probably 1814 and “before 1817” his wife, Jane, died apparently childless (there is some speculation that she might have died as a result of giving birth or it could have been that she divorsed Becknell).
+Somewhere between probably 1814 and “before 1817” his wife, Jane, died apparently childless (there is some speculation that she might have died as a result of giving birth or it could have been that she divorsed Becknell).
 It is documented that by 1818 Becknell was married to a Methodist from Pennsylvania, Mary Ann (?)
-Cribbs.
+Chribbs.
 Also documented are the births of a girl, in 1815, and twin boys, in 1817.
-Given the morals of Anglo society of that period it is logical to believe that Becknell and Cribbs were married some time around 1814 and that all of the children which Becknell fathered were by Mary Cribbs (See end note number two).
+Given the morals of Anglo society of that period it is logical to believe that Becknell and Chribbs were married some time around 1814 and that all of the children which Becknell fathered were by Mary Chribbs (See end note number two).

 At this time Becknell began to borrow money to further his ambitions as a trader, land speculator and businessman- through out his life Becknell seems to have avoided as much as possible the job of farming.
 He bought two lots in Franklin and engaged in the trading of salt mined from the Boone’s Lick salt spring.
 At first he was a manager of the salt venture then he and the Morrison brothers bought out the Boone brothers, Nathan and Morgan.
 (Note: Daniel Boone was still alive then, living in the area and Becknell may have known him.
 Daniel Boone died in 1820).
 Then, in 1820, Becknell decided to run for a position in the Missouri Legislature but he lost.
-He had also borrowed money for this as well as his land speculations and salt business and now owed five creditors debts totaling almost $1,200.00 (about $20,000.00 in 2012 dollars).
+He had borrowed money for this as well as his land speculations and salt business and now owed five creditors debts totaling almost $1,200.00 (about $20,000.00 in 2012 dollars).

 The “Panic of 1819”

 As it turned and out this was a bad time to be in debt.
 In 1819 the country experienced a major recession.
 The “Panic of 1819” was caused by a combination of events which were to become a familiar cause of the nation’s future periodic financial downturns.
 The Bank of the United States, in 1818 adopted a policy of contracting its lending to local banks.
-Prior to that, just after the end of the War of 1812, there was land speculation in the Great Lakes area which was uncontrolled.
+Prior to that, just after the end of the War of 1812, there was a great deal of land speculation in the Great Lakes area.
 It fueled inflation and was dependent upon bank credit.

-That contraction of bank credit, combined with the debt incurred by the US as a result of paying for fighting the War of 1812 (from 1812 to 1815 the US debt went from $45 million to $127 million) in addition to the purchase of the Louisiana Territory, meant that very little money was in circulation.
-The eventual result was the calling-in of most debts by both local banks and individual lenders.
-This immediately caused the economic stagnation or bankrupting of both individuals and businesses.
+That contraction of bank credit, combined with the debt incurred by the US as a result of paying for fighting the War of 1812 (from 1812 to 1815 the US debt went from $45 million to $127 million) in addition to the cost to purchase the Louisiana Territory.
+This resulted in very little money being in circulation.
+The eventual result of this was the calling-in of most debts by both local banks and individual lenders.
+This immediately caused economic stagnation as well as the bankrupting of numerous individuals and businesses.

 This was what caused the personal, technical bankruptcy of Becknell.
 Apparently Becknell had assets in both land and in livestock as well as his various businesses in excess of what he owed.
 However his creditors would accept only hard currency- gold or silver coin.
 This policy was due to the Federal government having allowed local banks to print money that was not backed suficently by hard currency or bullion.
 Because creditors had no confidence in the paper currency system and because they usually had little need for goods or land in exchange for the settlement of the debts owed to them, they insisted upon being paid in hard currency only.

-However, due to the Federal government not minting enough hard currency, people had to rely upon Spanish silver and gold coin to purchase or to pay their debts.
+This situation was exacerbated by the Federal government not having minted enough hard currency, so people had to rely upon Spanish silver and gold coin to purchase or to pay their debts.
 But, there was very little of that available and what existed was hoarded.
-Coins were so scarce that people began to cut Spanish coins into eight pieces (from which the term “bits” was derived-such as in “two bits”).
+Coins were so scarce that people began to cut Spanish coins into eight pieces (from which the term “bits” was derived-such as in “two bits and “pieces-of-eight””).
 Thus debtors, like Becknell, had no practical way of paying back their debts.